-Waterrock Knob gets it’s name from local hunters and farmers that would stop there to get water from a cool spring that flows over a “water rock”.
+Waterrock Knob gets its name from local hunters and farmers that would stop to get water from a cool spring that flows over a "water rock".

-Taking the trail offers moderate 1.2 mile roundtrip hike to the summit of Waterrock Knob, at 6,292 feet.
+Taking the trail is a moderate 1.2 mile roundtrip hike to the summit of Waterrock Knob, at 6,292 feet.
 The trail gains 412 in elevation, and while a bit steep is paved and easy to walk up and down.
 The trail ends a an overlook at the summit, and while not a 360 degree view, separate areas offer beautiful distant views.
 On a clear day, you can see up to 50 miles away.
-Waterrock Knob also includes views of Maggie Valley and Ghost Town.
+Waterrock Knob also includes views of Maggie Valley and Ghost Town in the Sky.

 Location: Cosby Picnic Area in The Great Smoky Mountains National Park

 Features: Old growth forest, hemlock and rhododendron, Hen Wallow Falls

 Directions: At the intersection of highway 441 and Highway 321 in Gatlinburg, TN, turn eastbound on Highway 321/73.
 Drive about 18 miles until the road dead-ends into Highway 32.
 Turn right towards Cosby, and drive 1.2 miles to the entrance to The Great Smoky Mountain National Park.
 Turn right into the Park and drive another 2 miles to the Gabes Mountain trailhead.
 The trailhead is on the right side of the road up from the the large Cosby Picnic Area parking lot.
 Hen Wallow Falls is located off the Gabes Mountain Trail.